jy-crnz/The-Krusty-Krab/README.md

 # The Krusty Krab Official Website

 ## Project Overview
-This website was developed by BSIS/BSIT 3rd year students as part of the Web Development course.
+This website was developed by BSIT 3rd year students as part of the Web Development course.
 It serves as a digital storefront for The Krusty Krab, allowing customers in Bikini Bottom to view the menu, check promotions, and "build their own burger."

 ## Purpose
 To modernize The Krusty Krab's operations by providing an online menu, showcasing the restaurant's history, and streamlining customer inquiries through a digital contact form.